web3infra-foundation/mega/README.md

-# Mega - A Monorepo Platform Engine
+# Mega - Monorepo Engine for Enterprise and Individual

 Mega is developing a monorepo engine similar to Google's Piper using Rust, which will facilitate Git and trunk-based development on a large scale.